pypi/warehouse/docs/dev/development/patterns.rst

 `pyramid-service`_.
 After being registered, services are accessible using the ``find_service`` method of the ``request`` object.

-When adding new services to warehouse, the following checklist serves as a comprehensive guideline to ensure you stay on track.
+When adding new services to ``warehouse``, the following checklist serves as a comprehensive guideline to ensure you stay on track.

 Adding a new service